meant-ion/TuringMod/README.md

 	- !removecommand: allows a moderator or the streamer to remove a custom command from the list of commands

+	- !editcommand: allows a moderator or the streamer to edit a custom command on the list of commands

 	- !so: gives a shoutout to a specified user into the chatroom

 	- !flush: cleans out the whole of the prompt for the bot's posting function through OpenAI's GPT-3 API and the number of lines posted so far.

+	- !startcollect: tells the bot to start collecting any and all twitch clip links and store them into file for the streamer

+	- !endcollect: tells the bot to stop collecting twitch clip links

 	- !editgame: changes the category on the stream (CURRENTLY IN PROGRESS/BENCHED FOR A LITTLE WHILE)\
 				 * most likely to become a similar block of code to change the title/tags for a stream